These Hacks to Improve Your Soil for Free will guide you to create the most powerful and rich soil for your plants!

 Straw is a by-product derived from dried stalks of cereal plants like barley, rice, oats, and rye.
 Hay, on the other hand, is a dried grass that includes seed heads, leaf blades, and stalks.

-They both are an excellent choice to top-dress the growing medium as it makes the soil rich in organic matter.
-This also helps suppress weeds, and as it decomposes quickly, this allows the plant to get a steady supply of nutrients.
+They are both excellent choices to top-dress the growing medium as they make the soil rich in organic matter.
+They help suppress weeds and decompose quickly, which allows the plant to get a steady supply of nutrients.

 6. Chopped Grass

 Do not allow cut grass from the lawn to go to waste because it is packed with minerals and provides food to beneficial microbes and earthworms.
-The leaves help break down heavier clayey soil and retain moisture in lighter loamy soil.
+The leaves help break down heavier, clayey soil and retain moisture in a lighter, loamy soil.

-Chopped grass is also a great source of carbon and gives a solid boost to your compost for free.
+Chopped grass is also a great carbon source (42% – 48%) and gives your compost a solid boost for free.

 7. Wood Chips

 You can also use wood chips as mulch for your garden beds.
-You can also mix that in the growing medium to increase the porosity and water retention capability of the soil.
-You can find wood chips for free via tree services or the green recycling facilities in your locality.
+You can mix that in the growing medium to increase the soil’s porosity and water retention capability.
+They’re easy to find–they’re available for free via tree services or the green recycling facilities in your locality.

 8. Kitchen Scraps